korivirtual/ChatBubbleSimple/README.md

 10. click save.

 If all works you should be able to run the test command

 1. click on setting
 2. click preview
 3. sent test message
 4. if it work test will show up with random username.

+To add to obs, streamlabs, even obs/streamelement is to do the following for browser source.

+1. Login to streamelement
+2. Open the tab for stream tool
+3. What ever you name you overlay, click edit
+4. In the top right hand corner next to save and preveiw, you will see a copy overlay url, click that
+5. Next go to your streaming software of choice, I use obs so this will be for obs, but it work the same way for any other, and yes streamlabs can read browser source from streamelements
+6. Open obs
+7. In source if you already have a scenes then don't make a new scenes for this, click the plus sign in the source tab
+8. click browser
+9. create new(name it what you want, i name mine livechat.)
+10. url is the url you copy from streamelements so paste that there
+11. change the width to 550 and height to 700
+12. click ok

+That it you have a simple chat that has pronouns in it now.